Quick Answer

 Match the Door Color to the Whole Entry

-Three front-door color situations that usually work well
+Three front-door color situations that work well

 Warm brick or stucco house